TuoYang263/Work-Project-Collections-on-Teko-ly/README.md

 # 📂 Data Projects Portfolio

-Hi, I’m [Your Name] – passionate about turning data into actionable solutions.
+Hi, I’m Tuo Yang – passionate about turning data into actionable solutions.

 Welcome!
 This repository is a curated collection of practical data projects I've worked on, covering a range of domains and technologies—from data cleaning and analytics to machine learning and business intelligence.